cancerevo/website/content/home/research.md

  css_class = ""
 +++

-Advances in genomic and computational technologies have transformed our evolutionary theories from formalized thought experiments into predictive models.
+Advances in genomic and computational technologies are revolutionizing our understanding of cancer biology.
-Projects in our lab harnesses these technologies to understand enigmatic

-This continuing progress rests on our ability to leverage these technologies to identify valid theoretical assumptions, refine models, and better characterize a tumor’s evolutionary state.

-## Theoretical Assumptions
+We believe these advances will only make sense ‘except in the light of evolution.’

-Our lab studies enigmatic aspects of tumor evolution.
+Specifically, we believe that evolutionary theory can help us understand the most enigmatic aspects of tumor biology.
 For example, why do most tumors never progress to malignancy?
-Why are the mutations that drive carcinogenesis sometimes maladaptive to tumor growth?
-And how do all the other ‘passenger’ mutations affect tumor evolution?
+Why are mutations that drive growth in one tumor maladaptive in another?

-## Quantifying the fitness landscape of tumor evolution

-Blah blah blah
+Similarly, why do particular combinations of mutations drive carcinogenesis, while other combinations fail?
+And why do most other ‘passenger’ mutations appear to be unaffected by natural selection?

+Our lab pursues an interdisciplinary and inter-laboratory approach to leverage our collective talents to combine new technologies, theories, and experimental approaches.